 How To Do a Median Nerve Block

-A median nerve block, done at the wrist, anesthetizes the volar surface of the thenar half of the hand (from the thumb through the radial half of the ring finger) as well as the dorsal surfaces of the corresponding fingertips, excluding the thumb.
+A median nerve block, done at the wrist, anesthetizes the volar surface of the thenar half of the hand (from the thumb through the radial half of the fourth digit) as well as the dorsal surfaces of the corresponding fingertips, excluding the thumb.

-Median nerve block can be done using anatomic landmarks or ultrasonographic guidance.
-Ultrasonographic guidance increases the likelihood of successful peripheral nerve blockade and reduces the risk of complications but requires equipment and trained personnel.
+Median nerve block can be done using anatomic landmarks or ultrasound guidance.
+Ultrasound guidance increases the likelihood of successful peripheral nerve blockade and reduces the risk of complications but requires equipment and trained personnel.

-• Laceration or other surgically treated lesion of the volar surface of the radial (lateral) half of the hand from the thumb through the radial half of the ring finger and including the corresponding dorsal fingertip surfaces (excluding the thumb)*
+• Laceration or other surgically treated lesion of the volar surface of the radial (lateral) half of the hand from the thumb through the radial half of the fourth digit and including the corresponding dorsal fingertip surfaces (excluding the thumb)*

-• Ring removal from the index, middle, or ring finger
+• Ring removal from the index, middle, or fourth digit

 • Pain control for hand or digit fractures